Your search results

 What Is a House Down Payment?

 • House down payments help to reduce the amount mortgaged.
 That contributes to a lower monthly payment.
+The down payment on a house can be adjusted by using a mortgage calculator, so you can see what works best for you.

-To determine this, consider the various types of loan programs and the down payment each typically requires.
+Regardless, first-time homebuyers often are unsure how much money they need to have available upfront to put towards a home purchase.
+To determine this, consider the various types of loan programs and the down payment each typically requires, as well as what you can comfortably put down.

 Conventional Home Loan Minimum Down Payment